francescozaniol/xsalt/README.md

 Kinda like Vue, but written in XSLT

 ## About
-With xsalt you can define Vue-like components, which are used to transform XML into HTML.
+With xsalt you can define Vue-like components to transform XML/XHTML/RSS into HTML.

 Xsalt does not need complex tooling such as Webpack or Vite, a simple PHP script is sufficient to render/build web pages.
 XSLT is also natively understood by browsers, so components may be transformed on the fly without build tools.